DanielKocan/DanielKocan.github.io/_projects/(5) RayTracing.md

 ---
-name: Voxel Raytracing Engine + Paintball Game
+name: Voxel Raytracing + Pinball Game
-tools: [C++, Graphics]
+tools: [C++, Graphics, Raytracing]
 image: /assets/projects/Raytracing/main.gif
 description: In this challenging graphics and physics programming project, I developed a voxel-based raytracing in C++ and turned it into paintball game!
 ---

 # Voxel Raytracing Engine + Paintball Game
-#### In this challenging graphics and physics programming module, I developed a voxel-based raytracing engine in C++ — and as a creative extension, I turned it into a playable paintball game!
+#### In this challenging graphics and physics programming module, I developed a voxel-based raytracing engine in C++ - and as a creative extension, I turned it into a playable paintball game!

 ![preview](../assets/projects/Raytracing/beggining.gif)